OCA/account-financial-tools/sale_unreconciled/readme/DESCRIPTION.rst

-This module adds a new fields "Unreconciled" on Sales Orders, that allows to find SO's with unreconciled journal items related.
+This module adds a new field "Unreconciled" on Sales Orders, that allows to find SO's with unreconciled journal items related.

 This module allows to reconcile those SO in a single click.
 In accounting